Sinuide/orymor/README.md

 - Astro: heard a lot about it, used to do some SSG with Gatsby, but really wanted to try it out.
 Since the test is a product page I didn't want to go full SPA.
 So it was the obvious choice!
 Honestly it's a nice tool, but it takes some learning.
 The API Routes is a really nice feature, prevent any case of CORS issue, and works a bit like edge functions.
 - Zustand: Same here, tried some state management libraries (MobX, Redux, Jotai mostly), this one was next in line.
 Very nice to use, a bit like Jotai.
-- Bruno: Yep, still the same reason 😁 A bit nicer than postman, with the possibility to add files in the repository and just use it with the correct plugin (added in recommendations for the repository)
+- Bruno: Yep, still the same reason 😁 A bit nicer than postman, with the possibility to add files in the repository and just use it with the correct plugin (added in recommendations for the repository) or add tests on it.

 The others are more basic choices.